Incredibly Tasty French Sardine Pate

 If you are using a powerful blender such as Thermomix or Nutribullet, follow these instructions from scratch

-Chop the capers 2 sec/speed 5 – set aside
+Chop the gherkins and capers for 2 sec/speed 5 – set aside

 Combine all ingredients in the mixing bowl and blend 5 sec/speed 5.
 Scrape down the sides and blend again 4 sec/speed 7, until the desired consistency – a chunky dip.
 Add the capers and combine by hand.
 Check seasoning.